meghanamaddi12/ie1-basic-stats/README.md

 ```
 Make sure that you have a JDK installed and that the JAVA_HOME environment variable is properly set.

-This is a test change to demonstrate Git operations.
+This is a test change to demonstrate Git operations..